vprover/vampire/xDB/README.md

 - Allow `$evaleq` from SPASS-XDB or just use the `extern` and write a python evaluation function?
 - Create an automatic mode that allows arithmetic to work without having to use `-tha off -s 0`?
 - Do UNA/CWA's `$different` work with XDB?
+- We get away with not having to state the TFF types of all symbols by assuming non-numbers in the database are type $i, since Vampire will make that assumption if there's no explicit type.
+  Will this work in all cases?

 ## Component Testing